Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Bulk--surface Cahn--Hilliard system with dynamic boundary conditions

 for initial values $u_0 \colon \Om \to \R$, $\psi_0 \colon \Ga \to \R$ and where $m_\Om, m_\Ga >0$ denote diffusion mobility parameters and $F_\Om,F_\Ga \colon \R \to \R$ are free energy potentials (e.g. double well potentials with minima at $\pm 1$).
 We denote by $\Delta_\Ga$ and $\partial_\nu$ the Laplace--Beltrami operator and the normal derivative on the surface respectively, as defined in \cite[Section~2.2]{DziukElliott2013}.

 After a short period of time, the phase field $u$ will attain values close to $\pm 1$, corresponding to the pure phases of the materials, in large regions of the domain $\Om$.
-These regions are separated by an interfacial region whose thickness is determined by the diffusion interface parameters $\epsilon, \delta, \kappa >0$.
+These regions are separated by an interfacial region whose thickness is determined by the diffusion interface parameters $\epsilon, \delta, \kappa >0$, cf., e.g. \cite{GoldsteinMiranvilleSchimperna2011}.

 The Robin-type coupling \eqref{eq:robintypecond2} states that the mass flux, i.e. the motion of the materials towards and away from the boundary, is directly proportional to the difference of the bulk and surface chemical potentials.
 This coupling was first introduced in \cite{KnopfLamLiuMetzger2021} for the case $K=0$.
 The coupling of the chemical potentials is controlled by a relaxation parameter $L\in [0,\infty]$, such that $1/L$ can be interpreted as the reaction rate.
 By taking limits for $L$, classical dynamic boundary conditions are recovered.